 Five practical steps to introduce safe sensory pressure

-- Recognize the signals early — Pay attention to tension, restlessness or overstimulation.
+- Recognize the signals early — Pay attention to tension, restlessness, or overstimulation.

 What does science say about deep pressure in autism?

-Experiences of real users with Hugsback
+Experiences from real users with the Hugsback

-What exactly is a weighted stuffed animal?
+What exactly is a weighted plush toy?

 Is Hugsback suitable for autism and sensory sensitivity?